 For more information on waste reduction and recycling, please refer to Annex IX.

-18 Eight common types of recyclables, including plastics, glass bottles, regulated electrical equipment (REE), small electrical appliances, fluorescent lamps and tubes, rechargeable batteries, waste paper and metals, etc.
+17 Recyclables with lower commercial value generally refer to plastics, glass bottles, some of the REE and small electrical appliances, fluorescent lamps and tubes, and rechargeable batteries.